iriusrisk/startleft/docs/startleft-processors/diagram/Visio-TrustZones-Mapping.md

 Trustzones in a Visio diagram can be represented in different ways and, in any of them, it does not exist a perfect method to unambiguously identify the TrustZone to which a component belongs.
-This page pretends to clarify the different mechanisms used by startleft to identify TrustZones and assign components to them during the Visio diagram parsing to an Open Threat Model (OTM).
+This page pretends to clarify the different mechanisms used by StartLeft to identify TrustZones and assign components to them during the Visio diagram parsing to an Open Threat Model (OTM).

 ### Use of shapely Polygons